keybase/go-keychain/README.md

 # Go Keychain

-A library for accessing the Keychain for OSX and iOS in Go (golang).
+A library for accessing the Keychain for macOS and iOS in Go (golang).

-Requires OS X 10.9 or greater and iOS 8 or greater.
+Requires macOS 10.9 or greater and iOS 8 or greater.

 ## Usage